-INSERT IGNORE is the syntax that does mimic INSERT IF NOT EXISTS, as there is no direct command as stated in the title, at least not in the current release of MySql.
+INSERT IGNORE is the syntax for something equivalent for MySQL INSERT IF NOT EXISTS.
+There is really no direct command matching the SQL Server version as outlined in this articles title, at least not in the current release of MySql.

-The statement INSERT IGNORE (and to some extent REPLACE INTO) does essentially the same thing, inserting a record if that given record does not exists.
+The statement INSERT IGNORE and to some extent REPLACE INTO, do essentially the same thing, inserting a record if that given record does not exists.

 References: INSERT IGNORE and REPLACE INTO